-Although there may still be students who will report not using computers for writing in 2011, it is reasonable to expect that the number of students who commonly use computers to write will substantially increase.
-Indeed, though the implementation of a computer-based writing assessment at grades 8 and 12 in 2011 may raise equity issues for those students who are not comfortable with electronic composition, a paper and pencil assessment would create similar issues of bias for students who commonly use computers to write (Russell, et al., 2004).
+Although there were students who reported not using computers for writing in 2011, it is reasonable to expect that the number of students who commonly use computers to write will substantially increase.
+Indeed, though the implementation of a computer-based writing assessment at grades 8 and 12 in 2011 may have raised equity issues for those students who were not comfortable with electronic composition, a paper and pencil assessment would have created similar issues of bias for students who commonly use computers to write (Russell, et al., 2004).
 Research has shown that paper and pencil assessments negatively affect the writing performance of computer-proficient students (Carlson, 2000; Russell, et al., 2004; Russell, 1999; Sandene, et al., 2005).